Liberal Democrat–Green Party alliance: Richmond Park by-election in 2016

-Richmond upon Thames London Borough Council
+Richmond upon Thames London Borough Council election in 2018

-For the 2018 local elections, Liberal Democrats and Green candidates in Richmond upon Thames formed an arrangement where the two parties would field joint lists of two Liberal Democrats and one Green in some three member wards.
-This was repeated in the 2022 elections.
+For the 2018 local elections, the Liberal Democrats and Greens in Richmond upon Thames reached an electoral arrangement under which joint slates of two Liberal Democrats and one Green were fielded in several three-member wards.
+The arrangement developed from discussions begun after the Greens chose not to field a candidate against Liberal Democrat Sarah Olney in the 2016 Richmond Park by-election, in which she defeated Zac Goldsmith.